MicahSee/PyTorchDTW/README.md

 # PyTorchDTW
-Implements the classical DTW algorithm in PyTorch, enabling multi-pattern matching and GPU acceleration
+Implements the classical DTW algorithm in PyTorch, enabling multi-pattern matching and GPU acceleration.